GerRubio/Link-Shortener/README.md

 # Link-Shortener

-Mini proyecto de API REST hecho con PHP y Laravel sobre un acortador de links.
+Mini REST API project made with PHP and Laravel on a link shortener.